1972 through 1973

 Jelly Roll and TDOLZ are identical in sound and Tarantura's Takka is a hair louder than both.
 Grateful Lead is just a bit louder than Takka.

 Wendy's first two cds is the audience tape.
 It is highly similar to the others that are audience tape content only.
 It too misses some tape after Moby.
 The title runs a little slower than the others.
-Their reissue uses the same audio as the original and having the same disc times.
+Their 2011 and 2016 reissues uses the same audio as the original and having the same disc times.

-Imperial Kezar (Electric Magic, 3cd), Led Five (Empress Valley, original and reissue), Mary Kezar (Wendy Records, 3cd, original and reissue), & Vibes Are Real (Watchtower)
+Imperial Kezar (Electric Magic, 3cd), Led Five (Empress Valley, original and reissue), Mary Kezar (Wendy, 3cd, original and both reissues), & Vibes Are Real (Watchtower)

 Imperial Kezar debuts some of the soundboard.
 It is used for some of Moby Dick, Heartbreaker, and for part of Whole Lotta Love.
 Total board time is about 28 minutes.